fisherdarling/pass-check/README.md

 To run it on the project's bitcode:

-`RUSTFLAGS='--emit llvm-bc' cargo run --release -- target/debug/deps`
+`RUSTFLAGS='--emit llvm-bc' cargo run --release -- target/release/deps pass_check::run`